abadid/cmsc424-spring2018/project2/README.md

 order by cid;
 ```

 Does the query always produce the correct output?
 Explain.
 If not, modify the above query to produce the correct output.
+If you modify the query, you can only change the having clause.
+Right now it says: having count(*)= 1.
+You can change it to say: having count(*) = 1 AND exists (<write your expression here>).
+You cannot change any other part of the query.

 **Q3 (15pt)**.[PL/pgSQL Functions] PL/pgSQL is a procedural language for the PostgreSQL database system that can be used to create functions and trigger procedures.
 In this assignment we will use PL/pgSQL to perform complex computations that are otherwise not straigtforward using SQL queries.